-According to Section 215 of the U.S Immigration and Nationality Act (8 U.S.C.
+No. According to Section 215 of the U.S Immigration and Nationality Act (8 U.S.C.
 1185) it is illegal for a U.S. citizen to enter or leave the United States on anything other than a U.S. passport.
 This applies to dual citizens as well, meaning that persons holding e.g. both Irish and U.S. citizenships MUST enter and leave the United States on a valid U.S. passport; they may NOT enter/leave the United States on an Irish/foreign passport.
 This applies to children as well as adults.

 I am a U.S. citizen and I have a question about my non-U.S. citizen family member’s visa or travel to the United States.

+The American Citizen services Unit is not able to answer queries about visas and travel for non – U.S citizens.
 Please visit the Embassy’s page for U.S. Visa and Travel FAQs, and travel.state.gov for up-to-date information.
 Additional questions pertaining to immigrant visas can be directed to DublinIV@state.gov, and non-immigrant visa-related queries can be directed to USVisaDublin@state.gov.
 Questions regarding the Presidential Proclamations and COVID travel restrictions for non-U.S. citizens should be sent to DublinNIE@state.gov.
 These e-mail inboxes are monitored regularly by Embassy staff during normal business hours.
 The American Citizen Services Unit is not able to answer queries about visas and travel for non-U.S. citizens.